blikblum/slick-router/docs/api.md

 route('foo', {path: 'foo'})
 ```

 If a route has a name with dots and no path specified, the path defaults to the last segment of the path.
-This special "dot" behaviour might be removed in the next major version of Cherrytree.

 ```js
 route('foo.bar')